jsabrokwah/terraform-lampstack/README.md

 # LAMP Stack Todo Application

 A simple todo application built with a LAMP stack.
+This application allows users to create, read, update, and delete (CRUD) todo items.
+The application uses a MySQL database to store todo items and a PHP backend to handle requests.

+The infrastructure was automatically provisioned using Terraform and AWS.
+The application is deployed on an EC2 instance running Amazon Linux 2.

+## Usage

+- Use the frontend interface ([click here](http://3.72.64.36/)) to manage todo items.

 ## Features